raphaelramosds/aedii/README.md

 ## Author

-I am Raphael Ramos da Silva, a web technician and undergraduating student at Federal University of Rio Grande do Norte.
+I am Raphael Ramos da Silva, a web system developer technician and undergraduating student at Federal University of Rio Grande do Norte.

 ## About this repository